 Containment testing, as applicable.

-The licensees post-installation inspections and verifications program and its implementation.
+The licensee’s post-installation inspections and verifications program and its implementation.

 The conduct of RCS leakage testing and review the test results.

 The procedures for equipment performance testing required to confirm the design and to establish baseline measurements and the conduct of testing.